KeaMeng-ING/Sign-Up-Form/README.md

   - Password
   - Password Confirmation

-- **Inline Validation**: Real-time validation is implemented for each field, with visual cues indicating the validation status (valid or invalid).
+-**Inline Validation**: Real-time validation is implemented for each field, with visual cues indicating the validation status (valid or invalid).

-- **JavaScript Validation**: All form fields are validated using JavaScript only.
+-**JavaScript Validation**: All form fields are validated using JavaScript only.

-- **Submit Action**: The submit button simulates a functional action, though it does not trigger an actual form submission.
+-**Submit Action**: The submit button simulates a functional action, though it does not trigger an actual form submission.

-- **Error Messages**: If any fields are left empty or contain invalid data, error messages will be displayed upon submission.
+-**Error Messages**: If any fields are left empty or contain invalid data, error messages will be displayed upon submission.

-- **Success Message**: A success message is shown when all fields are validated correctly.
+-**Success Message**: A success message is shown when all fields are validated correctly.